Energy Land Management Degree

 - The minimum total semester credit hours required for a BBA is 120.

-- All required and elective courses must be completed with a grade of “C-“ or better.
+- All required elective courses must be completed with a grade of “C-“ or better.

 - Students must complete 18 semester credit hours of lower-level business courses.

-- Students are required to complete 24 semester credit hours of upper-level Business common core courses.
+- Students must complete 24 semester credit hours of upper-level Business common core courses.

 - Petroleum Fundamentals,